Preparing for your newborn session

 9. The studio will be warmer than your home is usually so that the baby is comfortable during the session, so please wear light clothes or layers to ensure your comfort.

 10. Please have a pacifier handy!
-Even if you are against pacifiers, or do not plan on using one with your child, I highly recommend having one for the session.
+Even if you are not planning on using one with your child, I highly recommend having one for the session.
 It will help soothe the baby when he or she becomes restless, making it much easier to continue or transition from shot to shot.
+I do have a sterilized supply here as well.

 11. Don’t worry about baby acne or little scratches.
 All photographs are retouched and edited, this will either eliminate or drastically minimize these.
 If your baby has extremely dry skin, try putting baby lotion etc. on prior to coming to your session and bringing extra with you.
 This will help the retouching process.